allenai/mmc4/README.md

 - `image_info` is a key mapping to a list of images. each image contains:
   - `image_name`: a filename that you could download the image to
   - `face_detections`: `None` if no faces are detected (which should be the case in "fewer faces")
-  - `matched_text_index`: the index within `text_list` representing the sentence that this image is matched to
-  - `matched_sim`: the CLIP ViT-L/14 similarity between the image and the sentence at the matched index
 - `similarity_matrix`: a matrix of shape `len(image_info) x len(text_list)` where `similarity_matrix[i, j]` is the CLIP ViT-L/14 similarity between image `i` and sentence `j`.

 Here's an example: